New insights for the multivariate square-root lasso: The Multivariate Square-root Lasso

-If $\mbY - \mbX\hat{\mbbeta}_g$ has $q$ non-zero singular values, where $\hat{\mbbeta}_g$ is the solution to \eqref{eqMSRL}, then the estimator in \eqref{eq:joint_interp} satisfies \end{lemma} Lemma \ref{lemma:implicit} suggests that we can solve the joint convex optimization problem \eqref{eq:joint_interp} by solving \eqref{eqMSRL} directly -- we need not explicitly estimate $\mbSigma_*$ or $\mbOmega_*$.
+assuming the minimum is obtained for some $\mbSigma^{1/2} \in \mathbb{S}^q_+$.
+If $\mbY - \mbX\hat{\mbbeta}_g$ has $q$ nonzero singular values, then the estimator in \eqref{eq:joint_interp} satisfies \end{lemma} Lemma \ref{lemma:implicit} suggests that we can solve the joint optimization problem \eqref{eq:joint_interp} by solving \eqref{eqMSRL} directly: we need not explicitly estimate $\mbSigma_*$ or $\mbOmega_*$.
 It is in this sense that we argue \eqref{eqMSRL} implicitly estimates the error covariance.
 This is in contrast to \eqref{eq:part_maxLik_2}, which requires an explicit estimate of $\mbOmega_*$.
-In the simulation studies, we demonstrate that this implicit covariance estimation provides estimates of $\mbbeta_*$ which perform similarly to estimators which estimate or use the true value of $\mbOmega_*$ in their estimation criterion.
+In our simulation studies, we demonstrate that this implicit covariance estimation yields an estimator of $\mbbeta_*$ which performs similarly to methods that use $\mbOmega_*$, or an estimate thereof, in their estimation criterion.

-We note that the relationship between \eqref{eqMSRL} and \eqref{eq:joint_interp} established in Lemma \ref{lemma:implicit} holds only when $\hat\mbbeta_g$ leads to a residual matrix with $q$ non-zero singular values.
-However, we emphasize that Lemma \ref{lemma:implicit} simply provides one way to characterize $\hat\mbbeta_g$ in this special setting -- we do not require or assume that $\mbY - \mbX \hat\mbbeta_g$ has rank $q$.
-Indeed, our theory (Section \ref{sec:Theory}) and Algorithm 1 (Section \ref{sec:ADMM}) can apply to \eqref{eqMSRL} even when $\mbY - \mbX \hat\mbbeta_g$ has fewer than $q$ non-zero singular values.
-In these settings, the interpretation of the nuclear norm of residuals as a weighted residual sum of squares with weight matrix $\tilde{\mbSigma}_\mbbeta$ still applies, but $\hat\mbbeta_g$ cannot be interpreted as the solution to a convex joint optimization problem as neatly as in \eqref{eq:joint_interp}.
+The relationship between \eqref{eqMSRL} and \eqref{eq:joint_interp} established in Lemma \ref{lemma:implicit} holds only when $\hat\mbbeta_g$ leads to a residual matrix with $q$ nonzero singular values.
+However, we emphasize that Lemma \ref{lemma:implicit} simply provides one way to characterize $\hat\mbbeta_g$ in this special setting.
+We do not require or assume that $\mbY - \mbX \hat\mbbeta_g$ has rank $q$.
+Our theory (Section \ref{sec:Theory}) and algorithm (Section \ref{sec:ADMM}) apply to \eqref{eqMSRL} even when $\mbY - \mbX \hat\mbbeta_g$ has fewer than $q$ nonzero singular values.
+In these settings, the interpretation of the nuclear norm of residuals as a weighted residual sum of squares with weight matrix $\tilde{\mbSigma}^\dagger_\mbbeta$ still applies, but $\hat\mbbeta_g$ cannot be interpreted as the solution to a joint optimization problem as neatly as in \eqref{eq:joint_interp}.

-\subsection{Relationship to existing methods}
+\subsection{Relationship to Existing Methods}

-The univariate square-root lasso \citep{belloni2011square,sun2012scaled,bunea2014group,derumigny2018improved} is a special case of \eqref{eqMSRL} when $q=1$ and $g$ is taken to be the $L_1$-norm.
-In the next section, we will show that like the univariate square-root lasso, \eqref{eqMSRL} is pivotal with respect to the unknown error covariance matrix.
+The univariate square-root lasso \citep{belloni2011square,sun2012scaled,bunea2014group,derumigny2018improved} is a special case of \eqref{eqMSRL} when $q=1$ and $g$ is the $L_1$-norm.
 However, there is an important difference between the univariate and multivariate square-root lasso estimators in terms of how they relate to their penalized least squares analogs.